 At the moment, there is no provision for apps creating their own settings sections.
-This is to encourage sensible and intelligent grouping of the settings panels which in turn should improve the overall user experience.
-If you think a new section should be added to core however, please create a PR with the appropriate changes to OC\Settings\SettingsManager.
+This is to encourage sensible grouping of the settings panels which in turn should improve the overall user experience.
+However, if you think a new section should be added to core, please create a PR with the appropriate changes to OC\Settings\Settings\Manager.